A directed persistent homology theory for dissimilarity functions: Abstract

 \section{Abstract}

 We develop a theory of persistent homology for directed simplicial complexes which detects persistent directed cycles in odd dimensions.
-In order to do so, we introduce a homology theory with coefficients in a semiring: by explicitly removing additive inverses, we are able to detect directed cycles algebraically.
-We relate directed persistent homology to classical persistent homology, prove some stability results, and discuss the computational aspects of our approach.
+We relate directed persistent homology to classical persistent homology, prove some stability results, and discuss the computational challenges of our approach.
+Our directed persistent homology theory is motivated by homology with semiring coefficients: by explicitly removing additive inverses, we are able to detect directed cycles algebraically.